WesselSmit/education-portal/DESIGN_RATIONALE.md

 # Problem Definition

 The HvA Portal is a hub for all resources and information related to it's studies.
 These resources and information are scattered across multiple platforms and websites.
-This causes problems because it isn't always clear to students what information can be found on which resource.
+This causes problems because it isn't always clear to students what information can be found in what resource.
 Essentially; the HvA portal mostly functions as a hub for all HvA related information.
 It however fails in introducing students to all the services and resources available to them, this is mainly due to information being hidden behind other pages or not even being shown in the menu & not clarifying what information can be found behind what link.

 # Debriefing